Skip to main content

 How it composes with other context

-The Custom instructions is one layer of context the agent receives.
+The Custom instructions are one layer of context the agent receives.
 The full order is:

 1. Mitzu's built-in system prompt (how the agent reasons, which tools it can call).